-At SF State, students from all walks of life live their dreams of academic success, but a personal and unexpected crisis can derail hope and leave a student in a critical situation (e.g., sexual/domestic violence, loss of parental support, theft, fire, etc.)
+At SF State, students from all walks of life live their dreams of academic success, but an unexpected crisis can derail hope and leave a student in a critical situation (e.g., sexual/domestic violence, theft, fire, illness etc.)

 To help students manage a crises, SF State has established the SF State HOPE Fund (HOPE = Help, Opportunity & Pathway to Empowerment), a fund that assists students with financial support when they need it most.
 This fund supports students who are undergoing a crisis that leaves them in situation that is beyond their control.
 Receiving help from the HOPE Fund could be the deciding factor that allows a student to stay on track to graduation.
 Students who receive assistance will realize that they’re not alone, that someone cares.